Darkorg69/Better-Leveling/README.md

 You can choose one of 3 specializations for your first after you reach certain level. `(5 by default)`

-Each specialization has 6 skills which you can level up by spending your experience levels.
+Each specialization gives bonus XP and has 6 skills which you can level up by spending your experience levels.

 You can simply harvest crops just by right-clicking on them!
 With native support for the Harvest Proficiency skill!